Asset Limits for Medicaid Coverage of Nursing Home Care

 - One motor vehicle of any value as long as it is used for transportation.

-- Prepaid funeral plans (many states limit the value), up to $1,500 set aside in a specified burial account, and a small amount of life insurance.
+- Prepaid funeral plans (many states limit the value) of up to $1,500 set aside in a specified burial account, and a small amount of life insurance.

 - Assets that are considered “inaccessible” for one reason or another.

 - Business property that produces income essential for self support.

 The spouse of the nursing home resident – called the “community spouse” – is limited to one half of the couple’s joint assets up to $137,400 (in 2022) in countable assets.
 (In some states the community spouse may keep all of the couple’s assets up to $137,400, not just half up to that amount.)
 This figure, called the community spouse resource allowance (CSRA), changes each year to reflect inflation.
 In addition, the community spouse may keep the first $27,480 (in 2022), even if that is more than half of the couple’s assets.

 So here are a few examples of how this works for married couples in states that permit the community spouse to keep just half of the couple’s joint assets within these limits: